FCO/Red/docs/api/Red/Operators.md

 ) returns Mu
 ```

-X >= Y # Where Y is any Red::AST that returns a DateTime
+X >= Y # Where Y is any Red::AST that returns a Numeric

 ### multi sub infix:«>=»